trentlarson/task-yaml/README.md

 - One thing todotxt.org got wrong is putting too much variability on the front, so it's tougher to quickly parse out the description.
 They also don't put the size of the task front-and-center, so it's harder to see relative sizes of tasks (though they've got a good point that the next item on each project should always be a small task).

 ## Miscellany

-Inside a list, a specific priority number is not terribly useful and the order of tasks works well.
-Numbers might be useful to indicate a grouping, for example if there are a few very high priority issues followed by some that are very low priority; however, even in that case a better approach would be to use whitespace to separate groups.
-Another option is to insert a placeholder task to indicate some separation between task groups.

 See [the tasks for improving this spec & tooling](tasks.yml).